giampaolo/giampaolo.github.io/content/blog/2026/event-driven-process-waiting.md

 It's also interesting to note that waiting via `poll()` (or `kqueue()`) puts the process into the exact same sleeping state as a plain `time.sleep()` call.
-From the kernel's perspective, both are interruptible sleeps: the process is descheduled, consumes zero CPU, and sits quietly in kernel space.
+From the kernel's perspective, both are interruptible sleeps: the process is de-scheduled, consumes zero CPU, and sits quietly in kernel space.

 `"S+"` state shown below by `ps` means "sleep in foreground".